 Not a single sign will make you sure about bed bugs.
 All those signs should be considered all together to get a result.

-The most important thing about bed bug signs is that you must take every single of them serious.
-When you come across a little sign, you should keep your eyes open and start to search bed bugs.
+The most important thing about bed bug signs is that you must take every single of them seriously.
+When you come across a little sign, you should keep your eyes open and start to search for bed bugs.